How To Read an Appraisal Report

 Many lenders require this section, even if it may not be necessary.
 This is a major point of contention with appraisers, which I will not get into in this article.

-The Cost Approach is another approach to value that is determined by taking the site value, plus the cost new of the improvements, less depreciation, plus the “As-Is” value of site improvements.
+The Cost Approach is another value approach that is determined by taking the site value, plus the cost new of the improvements, less depreciation, plus the “As-Is” value of site improvements.

 This approach works great with newly built properties with land comparables nearby.